Which place is cheaper, Juneau or Berkeley?

 The spring brings many poeple to Berkeley as well as Juneau.

 Be prepared for some very cold days in Juneau.
 In April, Berkeley is generally much warmer than Juneau.
-Temperatures in Berkeley average around 58°F (14°C), and Juneau stays around 40°F (4°C).
+Daily temperatures in Berkeley average around 58°F (14°C), and Juneau fluctuates around 40°F (4°C).

 Berkeley usually gets less rain in April than Juneau.
 Berkeley gets 1.2 inches (31 mm) of rain, while Juneau receives 2.7 inches (68 mm) of rain this time of the year.

 |Jan||50°F (10°C)||3.8 inches (96 mm)||24°F (-4°C)||4.6 inches (116 mm)|

 |Feb||54°F (12°C)||2.7 inches (69 mm)||28°F (-2°C)||3.7 inches (94 mm)|